Keto Bread

 I keep a few bread recipes on rotation: bread rolls for dinner, 90 second bread for quick single servings, and this loaf for sandwiches and toast.
 If you need something for a burger, my hamburger buns use a similar dough with a different shape.
 This is the one I slice for the week.

 Unlike store-bought gluten-free options that run $8-10 a loaf, this costs roughly $4-5 from ingredients most keto kitchens already have.
 No wheat gluten, no modified starches, no preservatives.
-Just almond flour, protein powder, cheese, eggs, cream cheese, sour cream, and leavening.
+Just almond flour, protein powder, cheese, eggs, cream cheese, sour cream, salt, and leavening.
 I know what’s in every slice because I put it there.
 For something with a sweeter flavor, my cornbread uses a similar approach.

 FEATURED COMMENT